EasyOC/EasyOC.Modules/src/Modules/EasyOC.SwaggerUI/readme.md

 ## How to use?

-1. Enable "EasyOC.SwaggerUI" in Feature List
+1. Enable `EasyOC.SwaggerUI` Feature
-1. Run “EasyOC SwaggerUI Auth” in Recipes List
+1. Run Recipes :`EasyOC SwaggerUI Auth`
 1. Config Authentication
 - In Admin menus , Open : Security > OpenID Connect > Applications
 - Locate SwaggerClient in the list of applications, Edit